materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

  * PyMKS

   * Step through a simple example (elasticity)

   * high level overview of PyMKS

    * structure of objects

-   * introduce the microsturcture generation tools
+  * microsturcture generation tools

-   * introduce the data generation tools
+  * data generation tools

-   * introduction to calibrating the model
+  * calibrating the model

-### In depth PyMKS (1 hour, wheeler)
+### In depth PyMKS (1 hour, Daniel)

  * The Cahn-hilliard example

  * Basis functions

- * Scaling the model
+ * Scaling the model.

- * Optimizing the model -- validation -- parameter optimization
+ * Optimizing the model -- validation -- parameter optimization.

  * How does the code work?
-Show the code.
+Demonstrate aspects of the code.

-### Spatial Statistics in PyMKS(1 hour, Brough)
+### Spatial Statistics in PyMKS (1 hour, David)

-### Putting it all together (1 hour, Wheeler and Brough)
+### Putting it all together (1 hour, Daniel and David)

- * An example that uses both MKS and statistics
+ * An example that uses both MKS and statistics.

- * Optimizing performance in Python
+ * Optimizing performance in Python.

  * An example on the web that uses PyMKS in real time using Javascript.